CIA nominee Haspel vows spy agency will not reinstate torture

 "In retrospect it is clear... that CIA was not prepared to conduct a detention and interrogation program."

-Haspel said that the CIA is now -- unlike during the years following the September 11, 2001 attacks -- bound by the Defense Department's Army Field Manual, which specifically forbids torture like waterboarding.
+Haspel said that the CIA is now bound by the Defense Department's Army Field Manual, which specifically forbids torture like waterboarding.

 "I support the law.
 I would not support a change in the law," she said.

-Democrats worry that Trump and top aides are not opposed to the use of outlawed techniques like waterboarding in interrogations -- and Trump has appeared to extol Haspel's past involvement in the post-9/11 interrogation program.
+Democrats worry that Trump and top aides are not opposed to the use of outlawed techniques in interrogations, and Trump has appeared to extol Haspel's record in the program.